Faith and the Mind: Important Connection

 Faith and Mind: Three Expressions of Faith (dad pa gsum)

 Expressions of faith are traditionally broken down into three categories.
-These are translated in many different ways.
-But here Rinpoche explains these in a way that connects directly to how one practices.
+Different translators use varying terms.
+Rinpoche explains these in a way that connects directly to our Dharma practice.
 If we reflect on these three steps we understand how they relate to our own possible transformation.

 - Inspired Faith (dang ba’i dad pa) comes from observing qualities of another and admiring